Updated April 2020

 What is the inductive approach?

-According to Gratton and Jones (2009) inductive approach generates the explanation from the data collected.
+According to Gratton and Jones (2009) inductive approach generates an explanation from the data collected.
 It is the opposite of deductive research.
 Aims at exploring a new theory.
 It is about moving from specific observations to broader generalizations and theories.

 Advantages and disadvantages of the inductive approach

-Inductive approach is flexible as the researcher does not have to follow any pre-determined information.
+The inductive approach is flexible as the researcher does not have to follow any pre-determined information.
 However, critics would argue that if observations are incorrect, the researcher would end up in incorrect conclusions.

 Deductive vs inductive approaches to research